Smallpox is a serious disease that is easily passed from person to person (contagious). It is caused by a virus.

 When to Contact a Medical Professional

-If you think you may have been exposed to smallpox, contact your health care provider immediately.
+If you think you may have been exposed to smallpox, contact your health care provider right away.
 Contact with the virus is very unlikely unless you have worked with the virus in a lab or you have been exposed through bioterrorism.

 Many people were vaccinated against smallpox in the past.
-The vaccine is no longer given to the general public because the virus has been wiped out.
+The vaccine is no longer given to the general public.
 If the vaccine needs to be given to control an outbreak, it can have a small risk of complications.
 Currently, only military personnel, health care workers, and emergency responders may receive the vaccine.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.